 You will be loading the DNA ladder, all group member’s digested DNA samples and each “no- digest” post-PCR product into the gel.
 Record in your lab notebook how your group will load each student’s digested and non-digested samples.
 (SEE THE DIAGRAM TO THE RIGHT).
 Note which samples belong to each group member.

 Obtain your digested (“D”) and no digest (“N”) tubes from the teacher.

 Pipet 2 μl of loading dye into your “D” tube and 2 μl of loading dye to your “N” tube to prepare your samples.

 Pipet 10 μl of the DNA ladder into the well designated by your Gel Diagram.

 When all lanes are loaded, connect your gel box to your power supply.
-Close the box and run the gel for approximately 30 minutes check the box periodically to confirm that the system is working and that your dyes have not migrated off the end of the gel.
+Close the box and run the gel for 20-30 minutes check the box every 5 minutes to confirm that the system is working and that your dyes have not migrated off the end of the gel.